-In this paper, we highlighted the importance of considering the dependency between network protocols even for problems that seem to be restricted to a single protocol.
-In particular, we showed that state of the art IGP reconfiguration techniques should be revisited in the presence of BGP.
-Indeed, such techniques can create any type of BGP routing and forwarding anomalies even when a few changes are made.
+In this paper, we stressed the importance of considering the dependency between network protocols even for problems that seem to be restricted to a single protocol.
+In particular, we showed that state-of-the-art IGP reconfiguration techniques should be revisited in the presence of BGP.
+Indeed, such techniques can create any type of BGP routing and forwarding anomalies even when a few changes are applied to the IGP configuration and even when both the initial and final configurations are anomaly-free.

-In our opinion, this paper has the potential to spur new research effort regarding graceful network operations.
-As a fundamental step, we already discovered some sufficient conditions which makes BGP correctness robust to IGP reconfigurations.
-Interestingly, these conditions relate to static configuration allowing network operators to focus their attention on the initial and the final configurations.
+In our opinion, this paper has the potential to spur new research effort on graceful network operations.
+As a fundamental step, we already unveiled some sufficient conditions which make BGP correctness robust to graceful IGP reconfigurations.
+These conditions have the interesting property of not being affected by graceful IGP operations, which allows network operators to focus on the initial and the final configurations only, with no need to evaluate each intermediate step.
 In the future, we plan to extend our study of the impact of IGP operations to other protocols like multicast protocols.